 6. Investor Relations Officer

-Investor Relations Officers distribute information on financial events, such as corporate earnings and acquisitions, to the investing public and help develop corporate strategy.
+Investor relations officers share information on financial events such as corporate earnings and acquisitions to the investing public and develops corporate strategy.

 The IR professional today is one of the most influential individuals in the corporation.